HyperTag/documentation/src/content/cloud-destinations/sailthru.md

 ### Abandoned Cart Events

-In addition to `Order Completed` events, we support the concept of **Sailthru’s Abandonded Carts** via MetaRouter’s `Product Added`, `Product Removed` and `Order Updated` events.
+In addition to `Order Completed` events, we support the concept of **Sailthru’s Abandoned Carts** via MetaRouter’s `Product Added`, `Product Removed` and `Order Updated` events.
 When these events are triggered, MetaRouter will pass in `incomplete: 1` to signify that the order is incomplete.

-To leverage the functionality of sending transactional emails when a user abandonds his or her cart, you must pass in a `reminderTime` and `reminderTemplate` on these events.
+To leverage the functionality of sending transactional emails when a user abandons his or her cart, you must pass in a `reminderTime` and `reminderTemplate` on these events.
 The template passed through as `reminderTemplate` must match the **public name** configured in Sailthru’s UI.

 If you send in a `Product Added` event without a valid template, Sailthru will return an error.
 If you send in a `Product Added` event with the `reminderTemplate` param, it will successfully send in and appear in the user view within their **incomplete purchase cart**.
 Some example values for `reminderTime` are 60 minutes, 24 hrs, 2 weeks.
 MetaRouter will handle passing in the `+` increment.